tyronemt/Grading-Calculator/README.md

 # Grading-Calculator
-APP is where the cpp code is
+APP is where the cpp code is.